webui-dev/nim-webui/README.md

 # WebUI

-> *Use any web browser as GUI, with Nim in the backend, and*
+> WebUI is not a web-server solution or a framework, but it allows you to use any web browser as a GUI, with Nim in the backend and HTML5 in the frontend.
+All in a lightweight portable lib.
-> *HTML/Nim/JS/TS/CSS in the frontend.*

 ![Image](https://raw.githubusercontent.com/malisipi/vwebui/main/screenshot.png)